Invoice Fraud Detection: How to Identify Invoice Scams

 Which payment method is most likely to be targeted via fraudulent activity?

-What should be checked on an invoice?
+What should be checked on an invoice to avoid scams?

 AP teams should cross-reference the mailing address, vendor information, and payment details for each invoice with their ERP to protect against invoice fraud.
 They should also note any discrepancies to follow up with the relevant vendors.